HelpChat/Wiki2/clips-plugins/deluxemenus/options-and-configurations/item.md

 > display_name: "TEXT"
 > ```

 Sets the item's display name.
-You can use [placeholders](https://helpch.at/placeholders) and color/format codes.
+You can use [placeholders][Placeholder] and color/format codes.

 ## Lore